Roosterbear/tips/JS.md

 Javascript read all the _var_ variables first.
 Every __let__ is read when is created. <br/>

 ## CONST
-Used to keep values that won't change, as DOM Elements, Arrays, Objects and __Constant__ values.
+Used to keep values that won't change, as DOM Elements or __Constant__ values.
+Also objects and arrays. <br/>

 ## SCOPE
 Scope is the context or visibility of variables, functions and objects in our code. <br/>